cznewt/architect-api/README.rst

 Monitor Component
 =================

-The output of infrastructure provider resources is directed graph that can be subject for further analysis.
-We can perform several transformation functions on this graph data.
+The structure of infrastructure resources is directed graph that can be subject for further analysis.
+We can perform several transformation functions on this graph data in Monitor component.

 Graph Analysis